 Norman Hammond - F A Mitchell-Hedges - Arthur C Clarke TV - Crystal Skulls: Behind the Legend TV - Ancient Aliens TV - The Truth Behind: Crystal Skulls TV - Jane Walsh - Philip Jenkins - Ancient Aliens Thoroughly Debunked TV -

 The Skull’s appearance created an immediate sensation amongst the local tribesmen.
 The Mayan elders believed that in ancient times thirteen crystal skulls were buried in secret places around the world.
-Ancient Aliens: The Mission 2010
+Ancient Aliens s1e3: The Mission, History 2010

 Are they an elaborate hoax?
 Or could they reveal extraterrestrial secrets?
 Ancient Aliens s6e2: Crystal Skulls

 Carved from solid pieces of rock crystal.
 They first appeared in the nineteenth century and quickly gained a dark notoriety as mysterious relics made by the ancient American civilisations.
 The Truth Behind: Crystal Skulls, National Geographic 2010

 68,996.
 Anna Mitchell Hedges also confirmed the rumours that it had terrible power. ibid.